 Then just work all the wood screws in together, rotating each screw a bit.
 And then repeating the cycle until all the wood screws are in place.

 Now your Cedar Wood Planter Box is together!
 Side note: you do not need to use any wood glue!
 Because you will want to water the plants, you will want your edges to stay a bit loose, so that the water will drain out.
 Because this is a planter box, the wood glue would eventually give out.
 So screws and screws alone is the best approach.

 So let’s add some soil and seeds!
 First, add a layer of moist soil to the box.
 Because we are planting herbs, I just used regular potting soil.
 There are lots of different soils depending on what you are planting.

 Near the top of the soil, add a few seeds.
 We want the seeds to be near the surface in moist soil and just slightly buried.
 And be sure to keep the soil moist!
 Viola, your very own Cedar Wood Planter Box!

 Just place this bad boy in a sunny window or outdoors in nearly full sun.
-And if you love this DIY don’t forget to shop the April 2019 Craft in Style Subscription Box!
+And if you love this DIY don’t forget to subscribe to the Craft in Style Subscription Box!